SCHOOL TRIP WORKSHOPS

 ZOO ANIMAL HUSBANDRY

-This workshop is aimed at those in post 16 study and higher education.
-It is particularly good for those studying Psychology, Behaviour, Biology, or an Animal Related Study.
+This workshop is aimed at those in post 16 study and higher education, particularly those studying an Animal-related subject, Psychology, Behaviour, and Biology.

 BUSINESS & TOURISM